 The Windows Process extension specifies a default extension for capturing properties specific to Windows processes.
 The key for this extension when used in the extensions dictionary MUST be windows-process-ext.
+Note that this predefined extension does not use the extension facility described in section 7.3.

 An object using the Windows Process Extension MUST contain at least one property from this extension.

 Property Name Туре Description aslr_enabled (optional) boolean Specifies whether Address Space Layout Randomization (ASLR) is enabled for the process. dep_enabled (optional) boolean Specifies whether Data Execution Prevention (DEP) is enabled for the process. priority (optional) string Specifies the current priority class of the process in Windows.
-This value SHOULD be a string that ends in CLASS .
+This value SHOULD be a string that ends inCLASS. owner_sid (optional) string Specifies the Security ID (SID) value of the owner of the process.

-owner_sid (optional) string Specifies the Security ID (SID) value of the owner of the process. window_title (optional) string Specifies the title of the main window of the process. startup_info (optional) dictionary Specifies the STARTUP_INFO struct used by the process, as a dictionary.
+window_title (optional) string Specifies the title of the main window of the process. startup_info (optional) dictionary Specifies the STARTUP_INFO struct used by the process, as a dictionary.
 Each name/value pair in the struct MUST be represented as a key/value pair in the dictionary, where each key MUST be a case-preserved version of the original name.
 For example, given a name of "IpDesktop" the corresponding key would be IpDesktop. integrity_level (optional) enum Specifies the Windows integrity level, or trustworthiness, of the process.
 The values of this property MUST come from the windows-integrity-level-enum enumeration.